Molaison/MantaID/readme.md

 The heatmap of the model and confusion matrix is returned after training.
 `mi_get_confusion`: Plot confusion matrix with the results obtained from trained model.
 `mi_plot_heatmap`: Plot the heatmap for the confusion matrix.
-`mi_unify_mod`: Predict with four models and unify results by the sub-model's specificity score to the four possible classes.
+`mi_unify_mod`: Predict with four models and unify results by the submodels' specificity score.

 ```R
 matri_rp <- mi_get_confusion(result_rp)